mikkotikkanen/express-nocaptcha/README.md

 ## Usage

+Add [No CAPTCHA reCAPTCHA](http://www.google.com/recaptcha/intro/) to the form that you want to have validation on.
+Refer to the [Developer's Guide](https://developers.google.com/recaptcha/intro) how to do this.

 ### Setup

-Load `express-nocaptcha` and set your Google API secret key to it:
+Load `express-nocaptcha` and set your [Google API secret key](https://www.google.com/recaptcha/admin) to it:

 ```js
 app.use(require('express-nocaptcha')({